 How Much You’ll Owe for Filing or Paying Your Taxes Late

-If both the failure-to-file penalty and failure-to-pay penalty apply in the same month, the maximum amount charged for both penalties is 5 percent per month.
+If both the failure-to-file penalty and failure-to-pay penalty apply in the same month, the maximum amount charged for both penalties is 5% per month.
 Taxpayers can avoid these late filing penalties by filing on time or filling out the appropriate paperwork for a tax extension.
-But keep in mind, you must request the extension by the tax due date and you must have paid 90 percent of your tax bill to avoid a failure-to-pay penalty.
+But keep in mind, you must request the extension by the tax due date and you must have paid 90% of your tax bill to avoid a failure-to-pay penalty.

 Paying Back Interest on Unpaid Taxes

 For a taxpayer who owes unpaid taxes, interest will accrue on the amount owed in addition to the penalties covered earlier.
-This interest penalty compounds daily and is charged at a rate equal to the federal short-term rate plus 3 percent.
+This interest penalty compounds daily and is charged at a rate equal to the federal short-term rate plus 3%.

-- This taxpayer will be assessed a failure-to-file penalty of 5 percent for each month.
+- This taxpayer will be assessed a failure-to-file penalty of 5% for each month.

-- Next, a failure-to-pay penalty will be assessed at 0.50 percent each month, including the partial month of June.
+- Next, a failure-to-pay penalty will be assessed at 0.50% each month, including the partial month of June.

-- Last, interest will accrue on the unpaid taxes and compounds daily, at a rate of 3 percent above the federal short-term rate, beginning the day after taxes were due.
+- Last, interest will accrue on the unpaid taxes and compound daily, at a rate of 3% above the federal short-term rate, beginning the day after taxes were due.

 Is There a Penalty for Filing Taxes Late If I Owe Nothing?